mnlipp/VM-Operator/index.md

-While you can deploy a runner manually (or with the help of some helm templates), the preferred way is to deploy "[the manager](manager.md)" component which acts as a Kubernetes operator for runners and thus the VMs.
+While you can deploy a runner manually (or with the help of some helm templates), the preferred way is to deploy "[the manager](manager.md)" application which acts as a Kubernetes operator for runners and thus the VMs.

 If you just want to try out things, you can skip the remainder of this